What is Databricks Clean Rooms?

 A securable clean room object in your collaborator’s Unity Catalog metastore.

-Tables, volumes (non-tabular data), and notebooks that either collaborator shares in the clean room are shared with the central clean room only, using Delta Sharing.
+Tables, volumes (non-tabular data), views, and notebooks that either collaborator shares in the clean room are shared with the central clean room only, using Delta Sharing.

 How does Clean Rooms ensure a no-trust environment?